How Anxiety Disrupts Sleep in Primary-Aged Children (and Why a Holistic Approach Matters)

 - 4 min read

-In recent years, we have become increasingly aware of how deeply anxiety can affect primary school–aged children - not only emotionally, but physically too.
-One of the most immediate and often overlooked consequences of childhood anxiety is its impact on sleep.
-Good quality rest is essential for a child’s development, yet anxiety can significantly disrupt sleep, creating a vicious cycle that can affect every area of their wellbeing.
+Anxiety and sleep in primary-aged children are closely linked, yet the connection is often overlooked.
+In recent years, we have become increasingly aware of how deeply anxiety can affect children - not only emotionally, but physically too.
+One of the most immediate consequences of childhood anxiety is its impact on sleep.

-This article focuses on just one important piece of a much bigger picture, how anxiety interferes with sleep.
-In practice, improving sleep is part of a wider, step-by-step process that supports a child’s nervous system, emotional safety, and day-to-day resilience.
+This article focuses on one important piece of a much bigger picture: how anxiety affects sleep in primary-aged children.
+In practice, improving sleep is part of a wider, step-by-step process that supports a child’s nervous system, emotional safety, and everyday resilience.

 While not every child who experiences anxiety will struggle with sleep, many do.
-Difficulties may include resisting bedtime, taking a long time to fall asleep, waking frequently during the night, waking very early, experiencing nightmares, needing a parent present to fall asleep, or developing physical symptoms such as stomach aches that delay sleep onset.
+Difficulties may include difficulty settling at bedtime, taking a long time to fall asleep, frequent night wakings, early morning waking, nightmares or night-time fears, needing a parent present to fall asleep, or developing physical symptoms such as stomach aches or headaches that delay sleep onset.

 Ongoing sleep disruption can significantly affect a child’s mood, behaviour, memory, concentration, and emotional regulation - all of which are crucial for learning, confidence, and healthy development in the primary school years.